 Professor Kobetsky researches in transfer pricing, tax treaties, international anti-avoidance measures and domestic taxation.
 Professor Kobetsky has published extensively on international taxation in journals and edited books.
 He has presented seminars and conference papers around the world, including in: Australia, Austria, Canada, China, Chinese Taipei, Germany, Hong Kong, India, Indonesia, Italy, Japan, Malaysia, Mauritius, Nepal, New Zealand, Singapore, Slovenia, South Africa, Thailand, the UK and the US.

-Dr Kobetsky was Global Professor of Law at New York University Law School (2013–14).
-He was a Visiting Fellow at Cambridge University, Faculty of Law, Centre for Tax Law and Wolfson College, Cambridge (2012) and he was a Visiting Professor at the University of Western Ontario Law School (2011–12).
+Professor Kobetsky was a Global Professor of Law at New York University Law School (2013–14 & 2019–20).
+He was a Visiting Fellow at Cambridge University, Faculty of Law, Centre for Tax Law and Wolfson College, Cambridge (2012) and he was a Visiting Professor at Western University Law School (Canada) (2011–12, 2016–17 & 2018–19).

 Professor Kobetsky is a member of the United Nations Sub-Committee on Transfer Pricing (since 2010) and the United Nations Sub-Committee on Extractive Industries Taxation Issues for Developing Countries (since 2014).
 He has worked as a consultant for the OECD, IMF, World Bank, USAID, AusAID, GIZ and the IBFD.
 From 2007 to 2011 Professor Kobetsky was a regular presenter in the areas of tax treaties and transfer pricing at the Asian Development Bank Institute's Regional Tax Forum, Tokyo, for developing Asian economies.